ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In TeknoParrotUI game settings, set General - Input API to RawInput, check General - Windowed, check General - HideCursor.
 In controller setup, set the mapping by pressing the buttons on Gear VR controller, set Coin 1 by pressing Home, for Player 1, set Start by pressing Back, Action by Touchpad North, Change by Touchpad West, Gun Trigger by Trigger, Reload by Touchpad Center, set Light Gun to Unknown Device.

-Patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148).
+Patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148) (for other games, skip this part and uncheck General - Windowed in game settings).

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if the player 2 crosshair is shown even when not playing, rename P2.png to something else to hide it.